CelestialTrace/Phantom/README.md

 - start phantom training
   - similar to normal training but instead we use a partially poisoned dataset where dataset is created using generatePoisonSet.py
+    - run python generatePoisonSet.py to generate a zip file containing the train test poisoned data set of cifar10 as pkl files.
+It also split train into batches which is format used by the SSL repository.
     - we upload the poison data set into colab as zip file then unzip it: !unzip phantom_data.zip -d /content
     - we move data set to TorchSSL/phantom data: !mv phantom_data TorchSSL/phantom_data
     - specify to use poisoned data set for training: change the data_dir to ./phantom_data within the fixmatch of 40 labeled sample configuration file located at ./TorchSSL/config/fixmatch/fixmatch_cifar10_40_0.yaml